yuriykis/microblocknet/README.md

   </p>
 </div>

+## Important Note
+This project is currently under development.
+It is not ready for production or even testing.
+Please check back later for updates.

 ## About The Project
 MicroBlockNet is a distributed blockchain application consisting of multiple nodes that interconnect in real-time.
 It is built to ensure redundancy, as nodes periodically attempt to reconnect to unresponsive nodes.
 If unsuccessful after several attempts, the unresponsive node will be removed from memory.